 (b) If the committee report for a measure is not filed before noon on the third business day before the legislative meeting, a motion to waive Rule 231(c) may not be placed on the legislative agenda.

-(c) Before approval of a motion to waive Rule 231(c), a certification shall be made of a measure’s legal sufficiency and technical compliance with the drafting rules of the Council; the economic analysis; the completion of the record; and a determination made of the fiscal-impact.
+(c) Before approval of a motion to waive Rule 231(c), a certification shall be made of a measure’s legal sufficiency and technical compliance with the drafting rules of the Council; the fiscal impact; the completion of the record; and a determination made of the fiscal-impact.

 (d) Approval of a motion to waive Rule 231(c) shall require a vote of 2/3rds of the Members present and voting.